 Question Answer Marks

 Section 1

-1 Many new students join your school every year.
-Your Principal wants to make starting at the school as easy as possible for these new students and she asks you to write a report for her about how to do this.
+1 Your school is very popular and the number of students is increasing.
+This means that it is more difficult to buy snacks at break time.
+Your Principal wants to make break time easier for everyone.
+She asks you to write a report for her about how to do this.
 Write your report.
-You must include the following: • some of the difficulties that you and other students had when you joined the school • suggestions about what the school can do to help new students • how the students and the school will benefit.
+You must include the following: • some of the difficulties that you and other students have at break time • suggestions about how the school can make break time easier • how the students and the school will benefit.
 Cover all three points above in detail.
 You should make your report polite and informative.
 Start your report 'To the Principal,' and remember to supply a signature and date.
-30

 Question Answer Marks Task Fulfi lment 15 m narks Band 5 13-15 Very good understanding of purpose.
 Clear awareness of the specified situation and audience.
 Text type entirely appropriate.
-All required points developed in detail, fully amplified and well organised.
+All required points developed in detail, fully amplified and we organised.
 Given information well used to justify personal opinion and interpretation.
 Tone and register entirely appropriate.
-I Band 4 10-12 Good understanding of purpose.
+II Band 4 10-12 Good understanding of purpose.
 An awareness of the specified situation and audience.
 Text type appropriate.
-All required points addressed but not always developed in defective information organised to support personal opinion.
+All required points addressed but not always developed in definition organised to support personal opinion.
 Tone and register appropriate. etail.
 Band 3 7-9 Some understanding of purpose; may lack some focus.
 Some awareness of the specified situation and audience.
 Text type generally appropriate.
-At least two required points addressed (and both are partially/ful developed).
-Given information may not be logically used to support opini Tone usually appropriate, although there may be slips of regis on.
+At least two required points addressed (and both are partially developed).
+Given information may not be logically used to support opin Tone usually appropriate, although there may be slips of regi ion.
 Band 2 4-6 Only partial understanding of purpose.
 Some confusion as to the specified situation and audience.
 Text type may be inappropriate.
 At least one of the required points addressed (partially/fully developed).
 Given information may be used irrelevantly.
 Tone may be uneven.
 Band 1 1-3 Misunderstanding of purpose.
 Confusion as to the specified situation and audience.
 Little evidence of a specific text type.
 None of the required points addressed.
 Given information misunderstood or irrelevant.
 Tone may be inappropriate.
 Band 0 0 Insufficient to meet the criteria for Band 1.

-Question Answer Marks Language je 15 marks Band 8 14-15 Highly accurate writing, apart from very occasional slips.
+Question Answer Marks Language Language 15 marks Band 8 14-15 Highly accurate writing, apart from very occasional slips.
 Sentence structures varied for particular effects.
-Verb forms largely correct and appropriate tenses consisted used.
+Verb forms largely correct and appropriate tenses consiste used.
 Vocabulary wide and precise.
 Punctuation accurate and helpful.
 Spelling accurate, apart from very occasional slips.
-Paragraphs have unity, are linked, and show evidence of plants.
-Band 7 12-13 Accurate writing; occasional errors are either slips or caused by ambition.
+Paragraphs have unity, are linked, and show evidence of planning. ently Band 7 12-13 Accurate writing; occasional errors are either slips or caused ambition.
 Sentence structures show some variation to create some natificancy.
-Occasional slips in verb forms or tense formation, but seque consistent and clear throughout.
+Occasional slips in verb forms or tense formation, but sequence consistent and clear throughout.
 Vocabulary precise enough to convey intended shades of meaning.
 Punctuation accurate and generally helpful.
 Spelling nearly always accurate.
-Paragraphs have unity, are linked, and show some evidence planning. ence Band 6 10-11 Mostly accurate writing; errors from ambition do not mar clarif communication.
-Some variety of sentence structures, but a tendency to repersentence types may produce a monotonous effect.
-Errors may occur in irregular verb forms, but control of tenses sequence sufficient to sustain clear progression of events or Simple vocabulary mainly correct; errors may occur with monambitious words.
+Paragraphs have unity, are linked, and show some evidence planning. ence Band 6 10-11 Mostly accurate writing; errors from ambition do not mar clar communication.
+Some variety of sentence structures, but a tendency to repeat sentence types may produce a monotonous effect.
+Errors may occur in irregular verb forms, but control of tenses sequence sufficient to sustain clear progression of events or Simple vocabulary mainly correct; errors may occur with monomorphisms words.
 Punctuation generally accurate and sentence separation correctly marked, but errors may occur, e.g. with direct speed.
 Spelling of simple vocabulary accurate; some errors in more ambitious words.
-Paragraphs may show some unity, although links may be absinappropriate. eat ideas. re
+Paragraphs may show some unity, although links may be absinappropriate. er ideas. prech.